 4. BULK INSERT functionality to import large data file.

 Clients around the world continue to create and update their systems along with the shift in the technology paradigm.
 A Strong base of T-SQL knowledge will be more essential in the road ahead towards the data science world.

-However, just the foundation of T-SQL will not be sufficient, rather building a complementary experience on skillset including R/Python will drive T-SQL developer into data science.
+However, just the foundation of T-SQL will not be sufficient, rather building a complementary experience on skillset including R/Python will drive T-SQL developers into data science.
 It has a broad space in big data.
-It completely depends on the objective of individual and the factors influencing the future of T-SQL is subjective.
+It completely depends on the objective of the individual, and the factors influencing the future of T-SQL is subjective.
 With a frequency shift in the industrial landscape, it seems to be a very fit dimension towards where the industry is shaping.

-Data vaults are evolving in the space where CRM and ERP also need an evolved way of a computational solution to look data as way more descriptive, prescriptive and cognitive.
-Massively Parallel processing platforms have been emerging quickly, in which T-SQL fits rightly better than the traditional SQL.
+Data vaults are evolving in the space where CRM and ERP also need an evolved way of a computational solution to look at data as way more descriptive, prescriptive and cognitive.
+Massively Parallel processing platforms have been emerging quickly, in which it fits rightly better than the traditional SQL.

-Precisely T-SQL is more robust and reliable.
-The additional features have made it a Turing complete language representing the universal acclaim.
+Precisely it is more robust and reliable.
+The additional features have made it a Turing complete language representing universal acclaim.

 SQL is not Turing complete.
-Thus it can be precisely referred to as powerful computational language moving forward irrelevant of the advancement occurring in the industry.
+Thus it can be precisely referred to as powerful computational language moving forward irrelevant to the advancement occurring in the industry.